-Above: the British cycling pursuit team is among those that will benefit from the BAE Systems technology Keeping it in the family People As children, Jessica, Daniel, and Lauren Pantages were encouraged to pursue their individual interests and to forge their own paths.
-They were told that hard work and determination would lead them wherever they wanted to go.
+Above: the British cycling pursuit team is among those that will benefit from the BAE Systems technology Keeping it in the family People As children, Jessica, Daniel and Lauren Pantages were encouraged to pursue their individual interests and to forge their own paths.
+They were told that hard work and determi nation would lead them wherever they wanted to go.
 So, it wasn't unexpected when the siblings' interests led to very disparate careers in different regions of the United States.
 The surprise came later, when all three wound up working at BAE Systems.

 Jessica Pantages was the trendsetter.
 She joined BAE Systems Land & Armaments in 2007 as the Director of Public Relations in Arlington, Virginia.
 It wasn't long before she was extolling her new responsibilities and how much she enjoyed the organisation.
 Apparently, Daniel was an excellent listener.
 After graduating from the University of Wisconsin-Madison, Daniel and his wife moved to Minnesota.
-In October 2008, Daniel joined US Combat Systems in Minneapolis as a contracts representative.
+In October 2008, Daniel ioined US Combat Systems in Minneapolis as a contracts representative.
 He cited his sister's enthusiasm with the organisation as a significant influence in his decision to apply.
-"I had no idea that Dan had applied," said Jessica.